chromium/chromium/testing/rust_gtest_interop/README.md

 ### Specifying a C++ TestSuite class

+#### Don't use this in Chromium.
+Note: this feature requires interop bindings from Rust to C++, as it requires Rust using a C++ subclass.
+Interop bindings in this direction are currently banned in Chromium.

+**It is preferable to write code that is shared between tests in Rust instead of using a C++ TestSuite class.** The exception would be when you must make use of a pre-existing C++ TestSuite class, which should never be the case without wider interop from Rust to C++.

+#### How to do it anyway.
 In C++, a specific TestSuite, which subclasses `testing::Test`, can be specified with the `TEST_F()` macro.
 For example `TEST_F(SomeSubclassOfTestingTest, Gadgets)`.
 The same can be done in Rust, by specifying a Rust wrapper around a